robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 If you get stuck (defined as making zero progress for 30 minutes), you can get some inspiration from my example project here[LINK].
 I've written it in Python, but I've also tried to avoid using any Python-specific constructs.
 It should therefore be a useful reference regardless of which language you are using.
 If your code looks different from mine, don't worry!
 There are many ways to structure this project.
 If the project brief contains any terms that you haven't seen before then my apologies, that's my fault.
 You should just ask Google to explain what I failed to.

 If you get completely stuck (defined as making zero progress for 60 minutes), take a break and come back later with a clear mind.
-If you would like to, send me an [email](mailto:robqheaton@gmail.com) or a [Tweet](https://twitter.com/RobJHeaton) and I'll do my absolute best to try and help you over the bump.
+If you would like to, send me an [email](mailto:robqheaton@gmail.com) or a [Tweet](https://twitter.com/RobJHeaton) and I'll do my level best to try and help you over the bump.

 <p align="center">
 <img src="/images/ascii-good-luck.jpg" />